apache/logging-log4j-audit/log4j-catalog/log4j-catalog-git/src/site/markdown/index.md

     limitations under the License.
 -->

-# Log4j Audit API
+# Log4j Audit Catalog Git DAO

-The Log4j Audit API provides the event interfaces that applications should use when logging audit events.
+This module provides the DAO used to retrieve and store the JSON catalog in a Git repository.

 ## Requirements